salahnomad/salahnomad.github.io/content/about/philosophy/zellige-blueprint-philosophy/index.md

 ## The Zellige Blueprint in Daily Practice

-This philosophy represents the practical expression of **"The Art of Being"** from my core [Rooted Nomadism Philosophy](/about/philosophy/rooted-nomadism-philosophy/).
+This philosophy represents the practical expression of "The Art of Being," a core law from my **[mother philosophy, Rooted Nomadism](/about/philosophy/rooted-nomadism-philosophy/)**.
 It's how you build your anchor in a world of constant motion.

 **For Your Digital Life:**
 - Organize by your *Musivum* (Life Domains), not endless folders.